shivamsn97/Pyxle/docs/routing/dynamic-segments.md

     return {"category": params["category"]}
 ```

-Pair this with Vitest/Playwright tests that hit `/shop/shirts` to keep regressions from sneaking in when renaming folders.
+Pair this with manual smoke checks (for example, `curl http://localhost:8000/shop/shirts`) or your existing browser automation scripts to keep regressions from sneaking in when renaming folders.

 ### Compare with Next.js